Antarctica for Kids

 Before we could go onshore, we were taught the rules.
 You can’t approach within five meters of penguins or other wildlife.
 If they came up to you, though, it’s fine.
 You can’t leave anything onshore or take anything from there.
 If you step onto the snow and sink in, fill up the hole so that penguins don’t fall in and get stuck.
 Basically, leave everything like you found it.

-Wherever we anchored, the ship’s staff would go onshore first and mark out (with cones) rough pathways to interesting areas – mainly penguin colonies, beaches and overlooks.
+Wherever we anchored on our trip to Antarctica, the ship’s staff would go onshore first and mark out (with cones) rough pathways to interesting areas – mainly penguin colonies, beaches and overlooks.
 The nice thing about the paths is that eventually they would get packed down a little and you would stop sinking two feet into the snow.
 The really nice thing about being a kid weighing 45 pounds in Antarctica is that you never sink in.

 Half Moon Island